Vi Et Armis

 Vi Et Armis / East India by Beaufort

-Vi Et Armis is a popular perfume by Beaufort for women and men and was released in 2015.
+Vi Et Armis is a perfume by Beaufort for women and men and was released in 2015.
 The scent is smoky-spicy.
 Projection and longevity are above-average.
-It is still available to purchase.
+It is still in production.

 Main accords